grant-king/python-cellular-automata/README.md

 A small library for configuring, viewing, and recording cellular automata simulations with Python.

 ## About PCA
-This project is made to provide Python programmers with an easy way to visualize and record 2D cellular automata for research.
+This project is made to provide Python programmers with a way to visualize and record 2D cellular automata.

 This project relies most on Pygame to visualize and handle user control.
-It also uses NumPy to speed up processing and opencv-python to capture and process image data.
-It currently runs on a single thread.
-I hope to incorporate multiprocessing soon and eventually custom CUDA kernels so that it will run larger grids without so much lag.
+It also uses NumPy for array operations, Numba for GPU processing, and opencv-python to capture and process image data.
+It is capable of running very slowly on just a CPU, but is meant to be run on CUDA-enabled GPUs.

 ## Installation
-To use this library you will have to first install the prerequisite packages:
+To use this library you will first have to install the prerequisite packages:

 --> Pygame